sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

 ::

-    %sh curl --location --request GET 'http:/:8080/healthcheck'
+    %sh curl --location --request GET 'http:/sparkflows_host:8080/healthcheck'

 .. figure:: ../_assets/operating/operations/healthcheck.PNG
    :alt: operations
    :width: 80%

-.. note::  Make sure to change the host_ip to your domain name or your IP where Sparkflows is running.
+.. note::  Make sure to change the ``sparkflows_host`` to your domain name or your IP where Sparkflows is running.

 Test Connection from Databricks Notebook to Endpoint service URL